qgis/QGIS-Documentation/docs/training_manual/map_composer/dynamic_layout.rst

    Go to the :guilabel:`Layout` panel and scroll down to the :guilabel:`Variables` section.
    The first variable will define the margin.
-   Press the |signPlus| button and type in the name ``sw_layout_margin``.
+   Press the |symbologyAdd| button and type in the name ``sw_layout_margin``.
    Set the value to ``7.5``.
-   Press the |signPlus| button again and type in the name ``sw_layout_height_header``.
+   Press the |symbologyAdd| button again and type in the name ``sw_layout_height_header``.
    Set the value to ``36``.
 #.
 Now you are ready to create the position and the size of the map